 implementation.
 The vmethods system is used to determine the set

-of methods to be run for a given node, while the childrenMethods system
+of methods to be run for a given node.
+Nodes may define a renderedChildren(

 and the standard RenderVisitor class registers vmethods for